 In babies born preterm, the chance of survival at less than 23 weeks is close to zero, while at 23 weeks it is 15%, at 24 weeks 55% and at 25 weeks about 80%.

-What happens if I think I am going into labour very early?
+What should I do if I think I'm going into labour very early?

 You should go straight to your local maternity unit if you think you may be going into premature labour.
 They should assess you and examine you internally to check your cervix.